Evaporating droplets on inclined plant leaves and synthetic surfaces: experiments and mathematical models: Model Framework

-We consider a further extension of the \citet{Popov2005} evaporation model whereby the shape of the droplet is no longer considered to be a spherical cap, but is instead determined by the solution to the Young-Laplace equation.
+We consider an extension of the \citet{Popov2005} evaporation model whereby the shape of the droplet is no longer considered to be a spherical cap, but is instead determined by the solution to the Young-Laplace equation.
 We call this new approach the Young-Laplace-Popov (YLP) model.
 For simplicity, we have assumed the contact area of the droplet is circular during the evaporation process, even when the droplet is on an incline.
-The YLP model can be summarised with a time stepping scheme which, for a given droplet shape from the previous time, involves three steps: \begin{enumerate} \item Solving a three-dimensional steady-state vapour transport problem to compute the water vapour flux at the droplet surface and thus the change in droplet volume due to evaporation. \item Updating the droplet volume for one time step. \item Computing the new droplet shape by satisfying the Young-Laplace equation subject to the new volume and either a specified constant contact radius (CCR mode) or constant contact angle at the down-plate edge (CCA mode) from the previous time-step. \end{enumerate} The initial droplet shape can be computed by specifying any two properties from the contact radius $R_0$, larger contact angle $\theta_{\text{L0}}$, droplet volume $V_0$ or droplet height $H_0$, and satisfying the Young-Laplace equation.
+The YLP model can be summarised with a time stepping scheme which, for a given droplet shape from the previous time, involves three steps: \begin{enumerate} \item Solving a three-dimensional steady-state vapour transport problem to compute the water vapour flux at the droplet surface and thus the change in droplet volume due to evaporation. \item Updating the droplet volume for one time step. \item Computing the new droplet shape by satisfying the Young-Laplace equation subject to the new volume and either a specified constant contact radius (CCR mode) or constant contact angle at the down-plate edge (CCA mode) from the previous time-step. \end{enumerate} The initial droplet shape can be computed by specifying any two properties from the contact radius $R_0$, larger contact angle $\theta_{\text{L0}}$, droplet volume $V_0$ or droplet height $H_0$, and then satisfying the Young-Laplace equation.
+Note that the two properties not initially specified will be determined as part of the solution to the Young-Laplace equation.
 As well as the experimental parameters used in the original Popov model, our YLP model requires as an input the value of surface tension.

 The volume of liquid evaporated at each time-step is determined by solving the steady-state transport problem governed by Laplace's equation,